 An understanding of the benefits of free markets is essential to be a strongly committed libertarian.
-And the right for any individual to be a selfish, uncharitable asshole is a right that is rarely defended.
-Still, what we as libertarians need to do more than debate handbags is to counter the liberal propaganda that to care about other people is to legislate benefits “for” them.
+And the right for any individual to be a selfish, uncharitable asshole is a right that is rarely defended and is also essential.
+Still, what libertarians need to do more than debate handbags is to counter the liberal propaganda that to care about other people is to legislate benefits “for” them.

 GMU professor Bryan Caplan argues that it’s “inherently difficult to sell libertarianism to a Feeling” person (which women are much more likely to be).
 Why?
 Maybe a Feeling person is less likely to be a committed economist, but libertarianism doesn’t need everyone to be as smart as Caplan, Woods, or Borowski or Reisenwitz in order to catch on.
 Freedom just needs to be seen in a different, more positive light.

 Why can’t freedom be fuzzy and emotional?
 Why can’t it appeal to all these soft, caring females?
 The drug war, crony capitalism, two million people in jail in the U.S., war itself, small businesses being crushed by bigger or more favored ones who have government help; taxi cartels, laws against treehouses and gardens in your homes, the racism of the justice system, the death penalty, etc. There are scores upon scores of libertarian issues that are more accessible to the average person than the quantitative scribblings of the dismal science or “letting the poor starve.”
 All of them could get right to the heart of people who, bless them, often do care about fellow humans and about injustices.
-Libertarian men and women should simply work on countering this idea that government-mandated fairness is kinder or gentler than freedom.
+Libertarian women (and men) should simply work on countering this idea that government-mandated fairness is kinder or gentler than freedom.